Note: I get commissions for purchases made through links in this post.

 A cheap monocular will obviously save you some money, but don’t expect the performance you get from those listed above.
 If you don’t need to look very far or see a great deal of detail, one of these low end monoculars may still work for you.

 Even among just three models, you get a wide range of magnification (6x, 7x, or 10x) and an equally diverse spread of objective lens sizes (18, 30, or 40 millimeters).
+See if one of these is the best monocular in your price range.

 Concluding Thoughts on Monocular Choices